Task Agnostic Continual Learning Using Online Variational Bayes with Fixed-Point Updates: Proposed Algorithms

+The fixed-point equations we derived in section \ref{sec:theory proposed approach} to the optimization problem \eqref{eq:online variational bayes} are only implicit solutions.
+Note for instance that the equations in \eqref{eq:multivariate Gaussian implicit solution} include the derivative $\nabla\mathrm{L}_n\left(\bs \theta\right)$, which is a function of $\phi$ (the unknown posterior parameters).
 One possible approach to find a solution for the fixed-point equations is to iterate them.
 In certain simple linear models in offline variational Bayes, a similar approach can be proven to converge \citep{pmlr-v51-sheth16}.
 Here, since we are at an online setting, we take a single explicit iteration of the fixed-point equation for each mini-batch, i.e. we evaluate the derivative $\nabla\mathrm{L}_n\left(\bs \theta\right)$ using the prior parameters.
 This is done during the multiple passes through the data, as in Assumed Density Filter (ADF) \citep{soudry2014expectation,hernandez2015probabilistic}.

 The fixed-point equations iteration consists of an expectation term w.r.t. $\epsilon$.
 We use Monte Carlo samples to estimate those expectations.